-The Liquidity Coverage Ratio (LCR), as defined in APRA Prudential Standard 210 Liquidity (APS 210), measures the Bank's ability to sustain a 30-day pre-defined liquidity stress scenario.
+The Liquidity Coverage Ratio (LCR), as defined in APRA Prudential Standard 210 Liquidity (APS 210), measures IBAL's ability to sustain a 30-day pre-defined liquidity stress scenario.

 The LCR is calculated as a simple daily average, excluding weekends and public holidays.
-Liquid assets refers to High Quality Liquid Assets (HQLA), made up of cash balances held with the RBA, Australian Semi Government and Commonwealth Government securities.
-The average HQLA for the quarter was AUD 10.0bn.
+Liquid assets refer to High Quality Liquid Assets (HQLA), made up of cash balances held with the Reserve Bank of Australia, Australian Semi Government and Commonwealth Government securities.
+The average HQLA for the quarter was AUD 9.7bn.

 The main funding sources for the Bank are deposits from retail and business customers.
-Funding is also sourced from within the ING Group in the form of deposits and the Bank also raises funds from the wholesale market in the form of corporate and bank deposits and by issuing Residential Mortgage-backed Securities (RMBS) and covered bonds.
+Funding is also sourced from within the ING Group in the form of deposits and the Bank also raises funds from the wholesale market in the form of corporate and bank deposits and by issuing Residential Mortgage-Backed Securities (RMBS) and Covered Bonds.
 All wholesale funding activity is managed centrally by the Bank's Group Treasury department, which is also responsible for managing the funding gap between retail and business and wholesale assets and liabilities on the Bank's balance sheet.